 Einsiedeln Abbey is the largest baroque masterpiece in Switzerland.

-The first church built here was dedicated to Mary, mother of Jesus, and to Saint Meinrad.
+The first church built here was dedicated to Mary, the mother of Jesus, and to Saint Meinrad.
 There are two impressive towers and a harmonious facade.
 The beautiful baroque architecture of the abbey will greet you once you enter.
 Large windows allow a lot of light to enter the church interior from the outside.
 Aegid Quirin Asam (stucco, pulpit) and Cosmas Damian Asam (ceiling frescoes) also contributed to the beautiful white, gold, and pastel interiors.

 At the back of the Church is the Chapel for Black Madonna, a place where you can pray before her.

-Note: Since it is a place of worship, taking pictures inside the church is not allowed nor recommended.
+Note: Since it is a place of worship, taking pictures inside the church is not allowed or recommended.
 The two images of its interiors that I used are courtesy of Wikimedia.
 Meanwhile, the images of the village are mine.